 Any time an Analysts' Note refers to a charity's Audited Financial Statements or IRS tax form, CharityWatch encourages interested donors to obtain a copy of the referenced documents so that they may view the information in context.
 Please contact the charity directly to request a copy of any referenced document.
 Charity tax forms and audits may also be obtained from a number of online databases.
 For a list of sources, please visit our LINKS page.

-Whenever practicable, CharityWatch obtains consolidated audited financial statements that include all of the entities of a charity.
-Such an audit eliminates related party transactions among related groups, and allows us to determine how efficiently an organization is operating on the whole.
+Whenever practicable, CharityWatch obtains audited consolidated financial statements that include all of the entities of a nonprofit.
+Such an audit eliminates transactions among related entities, and allows us to determine how efficiently an organization is operating on the whole.
 In the case of the ACLU, its local affiliates are separate legal entities whose financial activities are not included in its consolidated financial reporting.

 "The ACLU is affiliated with 50 nonprofit, tax-exempt organizations and has a presence in every state in the United States and in the District of Columbia and Puerto Rico.
 All affiliates include reference to the 'American Civil Liberties Union' or some variation thereof in their names (the affiliates).
+The affiliates also operate through related Section 501(c)(3) and Section 501(c)(4) organizations.
 The affiliates share the same overall mission and purpose as the ACLU, but their programs focus more on local or regional issues, while the ACLU's program activities are focused on overarching civil liberties issues and initiatives.
-Although the ACLU plays no direct role in the governance of and, except in very limited instances, does not share employees with, the affiliates, the organizations jointly fundraise and work together on certain programs and the ACLU, through either the [ACLU] or the [ACLU Foundation], as appropriate, at its sole discretion provides targeted financial and other support to its affiliates."
+Although the ACLU plays no direct role in the governance of and, except in very limited instances, does not share employees with, the affiliates, the organizations jointly fundraise and work together on certain programs and the ACLU, through either the Union [the ACLU] or [ACLU] Foundation, as appropriate, at its sole discretion provides targeted financial and other support to the affiliates."